To engage the community and help change unsafe behaviour on the roads, we develop education and awareness campaigns.

 Towards Zero highlights the human element of the road toll and encourages all road users to change the way we think about road safety.

-The Mistakes campaign encourages drivers to slow down because it's difficult to know what is up ahead.
+The Slow Down campaign encourages drivers to reduce thier speed, because it's difficult to know what is up ahead.

 Our Mobile Drug Testing (MDT) campaign warns drivers that NSW Police can test them for drugs anytime, anywhere, there’s no escaping it.